Home (2011 film): Plot

 In the meantime, the militants accidentally meet at the restaurant with Viktor's accomplices and kill all three, first finding out where Shamanov is.

 The hundredth birthday of Ivan Matveyevich is approaching.
 To the celebration the second son of the hero, Alexei Ivanovich (Pyotr Zaychenko), comes together with his wife (Tatiana Shankina) and children.
-After another quarrel in the house the youngest son of the Shamanovs Andrey (Ivan Dobronravov) secretly collects things from his relatives and, having borrowed money from Alexei Ivanovich, gets on a train to Moscow.
+After another quarrel in the house the youngest son of the Shamanovs, Andrey (Ivan Dobronravov) secretly collects things from his relatives and, having borrowed money from Alexei Ivanovich, gets on a train to Moscow.

 The battle group approaches the house and takes up positions.
 The sniper is located on a hill in front of the mansion, looking out for the target, the senior group enters imperceptibly into the house.
 Viktor feels that danger is near.
 In the courtyard at this time between the head of the family and his brother, a grand scandal unfolds, into which the rest of the relatives are drawn.
 A skirmish begins, as a result of which both enemies (both Viktor and the squad leader) are seriously injured.
 Shouts from the yard drown out the shooting, and no one notices that Viktor alone is in the house confronting the murderers.
 Finally, the bleeding Viktor notices Pashka.
 From the window, he opens fire on the machines of the servicemen, but kills only one of them.
 By order of the senior group, Pashka is killed by a sniper.

 Having come to the conclusion that they have organized resistance, the senior group gives the order to open heavy fire around the house.
 The shelling ends with the death of all the members of the Shamanov family who remained in the house, except for Viktor, Natalia and her husband Igor.
 The children are also saved because they have left for the river sometime before.
 Shamanov manages to take revenge on the attackers with the help of Ivan Matveyevich, who, realizing that something was wrong, left the house in a wheelchair and, close to the car of the last survivors, blew up a box of TNT that Viktor hid in his room.
 Having given vent to his anger, Shamanov looks into the distance and sees a girl approaching him.
-He recognizes in her Sveta (Angela Koltsova) - his former bride.
+He recognizes her as Sveta (Angela Koltsova) - his former bride.
 They have not seen each other since Viktor was in prison.
 Sveta puts a gun to him and shoots twice, taking revenge for her broken life and for the unborn child whom she lost because of Shamanov.

 In the final scene of the picture, joyful children return home from the river by car.